Astounding Tales — Issue One — Full-Page Advertisement

 Tone Reference

-This is not a parody.
-It is a sincere public health warning rendered in the visual language of a 1997 comic book insert.
+A sincere public health warning rendered in the visual language of a 1997 comic book insert.
 The institutional format must be completely straight-faced.
-The yellow box, the advisory code, the bullet-pointed symptomology — all of it should look exactly like something a guidance counsellor would pin to a corkboard.
 The horror comes from the gap between the format’s authority and what it is actually describing.
+The kid in the bedroom looks fine.
+That is the entire point.